stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 <ul>
   <li class="fragment fade-in">
-    Represents of the structure of source code as a tree
+    Represents the structure of the source code as a tree
   </li>
   <li class="fragment fade-in">
     Nodes in the tree are language constructs (<em>e.g.</em>, module, class, function)